 On the final day, around 100 media members from about 45 outlets flocked to the venue to cover the rapidly growing sport.

-One of the organizers said there had been a complete turnaround since the International Olympic Committee revealed that sports climbing would be on the program for the Tokyo Games.
+One of the organizers said there had been a complete turnaround since the International Olympic Committee revealed that sport climbing would be on the program for the Tokyo Games.

 “Like two or three.
 I’m serious,” he said, when asked how many reporters would normally show up for the Japan Cup before the Olympic announcement.